The highly-anticipated third season of ITV's The Bay made its debut on Wednesday night and viewers are all saying the same thing about the episode.

 The first instalment saw new recruit DS Jenn Townsend, played by Marsha Thomason, take on a new murder case after moving her family to Morecombe.

 WATCH: What did you think of the first episode?

-Taking to Twitter, fans of the show have pointed out that the actor who plays sixth-former Jamal Rahman, Nadeem Islam, looks much older than his character.
-One person wrote: "Good to see a greater diversity of actors but not sure that Jamal looks a sixth-former," while another added: "The most ridiculous thing about #TheBay is the actor playing Jamal (whom I'm guessing is supposed to be 16/17) is 25."
+Taking to Twitter, fans of the show have pointed out that the actor who plays sixth-former Jamal Rahman, Nadeem Islam, looks slightly older than his character.
+One person wrote: "Good to see a greater diversity of actors but not sure that Jamal looks a sixth-former."

 MORE: Rules of the Game filming locations: Where is the BBC drama set?